Frequently Asked Questions

 I loved THE COLLECTOR.
 Is there a sequel?

 This is my most-asked question, and I’m so happy readers want more!
-I have many books coming your way in the Fall of ‘19 and beyond, including creepy clowns, haunted houses, and even a cursed doll or two.
-But after that, in Fall of 2020, well, let’s just say that evil never goes away, and Beryl is as evil as they come…
+I have many books coming your way, including creepy clowns, haunted houses, and even a cursed doll or two.
+But in terms of a sequel, well, let’s just say that evil never goes away, and Beryl is as evil as they come… Keep your eyes peeled for Fall 2020!

 Is there another author writing as K.R.
 Alexander?